Court orders Dutch government to scrap coronavirus curfew | Law-Order

 Court orders Dutch government to scrap coronavirus curfew

-A Dutch court ordered the government on Tuesday to immediately scrap the night-time curfew imposed to help limit the spread of the coronavirus, ruling that it lacks any proper legal basis.
+A Dutch court ordered the government on Tuesday to immediately scrap the night-time curfew imposed to fight the coronavirus, ruling that it lacks proper legal basis.

-The curfew, the first in the Netherlands since World War Two, sparked several days of riots by anti-lockdown protesters when it was initially introduced on Jan.
-23. "The curfew is based on a law for emergency situations, where there is no time for debate with parliament", the court in The Hague said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)